-In NSW, greenhouse gas emissions peaked in 2007 and are now about 22% lower than their 1990 levels.
-Stationary energy from electricity generation is the most carbon intensive form of energy use and is responsible for the largest proportion of emissions in NSW (51%), while the transport sector accounts for about 21%.
+In NSW, greenhouse gas emissions peaked in 2007 and are now about 25% lower than their 1990 levels.
+Stationary energy from electricity generation is the most carbon intensive form of energy use and is responsible for the largest proportion of emissions in NSW (49%), while the transport sector accounts for about 20%.

-NSW (and Australia’s) contribution to total global greenhouse gas emissions is small, but on a per capita basis it is relatively high.
+NSW’s (and Australia’s) contribution to total global greenhouse gas emissions is small, but on a per capita basis it is relatively high.
 In isolation, efforts to reduce emissions will have little impact, so global cooperation is needed to achieve effective reduction and change.

 Climate tipping points

-Mitigation of climate change describes the actions taken to limit or reduce the extent of global warming by reducing the levels of greenhouse gas emissions produced by human activity, and the actions taken to remove emissions from the atmosphere or from sources of emissions
+- mitigation actions limit or reduce the extent of global warming by reducing the levels of greenhouse gas emissions produced by human activity, remove emissions from the atmosphere or remove sources of emissions

 Legislation and policies

 In November 2016, the government released its NSW Climate Change Policy Framework with the objectives to achieve net zero emissions by 2050 and make NSW more resilient to a changing climate.
 The framework articulates the state’s endorsement of the Paris Agreement and sets key policy directions for mitigation and adaptation.
 For adaptation, directions include: